 During the Halloween season, many shops release new products to take on the competitive market.
 Many people spend more money than usual on buying these special limited edition products to hold a party or have a luxurious meal at home.
 For shops, it is a perfect time to launch some special themed products and you will see attractive Halloween products such as cakes and sweets.
 Pumpkin tart and pumpkin soup are also popular and are relatively easy to make on your own with simple ingredients!

 Halloween Horror Night is an annual Halloween event at Universal Studios Japan.
-This year it features not only zombies roaming the street but also the terrifying maze where you will encounter horrifying monsters such as a werewolf, Dracula, and Frankenstein’s monster.
-Other Halloween attractions are the horror theatre Sherlock Holmes ~Cursed Rose Sword~, another horror maze Biohazard the Extreme where you get lost in the world of Biohazard (Resident Evil), and Cult of Chucky.
+This year it features not only a mass of zombies roaming the street but also a terrifying maze where you will encounter horrifying monsters such as a werewolf, Dracula, and Frankenstein’s monster.
+Other Halloween attractions are the ride where you will run to escape from Sadako’s curse, a well-known ghost from the Japanese horror film The Ring, the scary Chucky Maze which allows only those above 15 years old to enter, and another horror maze Biohazard the Extreme where you get lost in the world of Biohazard (Resident Evil).

 Halloween season is one of the most popular seasons at Universal Studio Japan, so it’s better to check the availability and purchase the ticket beforehand, especially during the Halloween season! ▶Check the availability